We're here to help. If you would like to support an athlete in your area, get in touch!

 Grace joined SportsAid in 2014 as the charity's primary point of contact with its athletes and fundraisers.
-She is responsible for creating and updating athlete profiles and co-ordinating the charity's fundraising teams at major events such as the London Marathon and RideLondon.
+She plays a key role in liaising with partners and co-ordinates the charity's fundraising teams at major events.
+She is also a Lead Equality Officer for SportsAid.

 Graham joined SportsAid in 2005 having previously worked at Saracens Rugby Club and the Tour of Britain.
 He is responsible for the charity's corporate partnerships and fundraising, and marketing and promotional initiatives with SportsAid's alumni.